 Chief Operating Officer

-Carole Elias' career with Family Centers began in 1989 and she is currently the agency's Executive Vice President and Chief Executive Officer.
+Carole Elias' career with Family Centers began in 1989 and she is currently the agency's Chief Operating Officer.
 Carole oversees Family Centers' clinical and outreach programs, self-sufficiency programs, Early Care and Education preschools, as well as workplace services.
 She holds a Masters of Social Work degree from Columbia University's School of Social Work, where she was an adjunct professor for over 10 years.
 Carole also completed post-graduate training at the Ackerman Institute for Family Therapy in New York City and has been licensed for more than 20 years as a clinical social worker in both Connecticut and New York.

 Chief Advancement Officer

 Jim Vivier started with Family Centers in 1999 as the agency’s first Marketing Director.
 After serving as Vice President of Development and Communications for 12 years, Jim assumed his new role of Chief Advancement Officer in November 2016.
 In addition to continuing to oversee Family Centers’ development initiatives, Jim works closely with the Human Resources and IT departments to improve employee and agency advancement.
 Jim has been a member of the Greenwich Rotary Club since 2001, and was Club President from 2011-12.
 He is also a Board member of his church, Sacred Heart Parish in Greenwich.
 He holds a B.A. in Psychology from Arizona State University and is presently pursuing an MBA at Sacred Heart University.